 Home visits are recognised as being extremely valuable for new pupils and parents, and will take place during the child's first half term in school.
-Outcomes of visits inform the child's pen portrait.
+Outcomes of visits inform the child's pen portrait and risk assessment.

 Communication systems